Optimize · v1.0 NEW VERTICAL

 Anchored on Base, forever.

-The receipt hash is anchored on Base 8453 within the next block.
-Verifiers can replay the receipt offline at any time — no Hive servers required, no chain-of-custody to defend.
+The receipt hash gets anchored on Base 8453 within the next block.
+Anyone can check the receipt offline at any time.
+No Hive servers required, no chain of custody to defend.

 Base 8453 · public anchor · sub-2s confirmation